 - Longstanding features, such as the job postings, academic and clinical resources, and proceedings from the annual conferences are also provided.

-CAPCSD was founded in 1978, with a small group of department chairs meeting annually in St. Louis, Missouri, to contemplate and try to solve common problems facing administrators of the time.
+CAPCSD was incorporated in 1979, with a small group of department chairs meeting annually in St. Louis, Missouri, to contemplate and try to solve common problems facing administrators of the time.
 Since then, the annual conference has expanded to include clinic directors, graduate directors, and faculty.
 The annual conference continues to be the crowning achievement of CAPCSD.
 Different from other professional conferences in speech-language pathology, audiology, and speech and hearing sciences, the CAPCSD annual conference offers professional development in administration, leadership, and pedagogy specific to communication sciences and disorders.

 CAPCSD always looks to the future for ways to support member program administrators, faculty, and clinic directors.
 The Board of Directors approved a two-year strategic plan for 2021-2023.
 An overview of the plan is available here so you can see where CAPCSD is headed in the near future.